Configuring disaster recovery using Zerto

 Optional configuration on your private cloud

-- Create one or more resource pools on your private cloud vCenter to use as target resource pools for virtual machines from your on-premises environment.
+- Create one or more resource pools on your private cloud vCenter to use as target resource pools for VMs from your on-premises environment.

-- Create one or more folders on your private cloud vCenter to use as target folders for virtual machines from your on-premises environment.
+- Create one or more folders on your private cloud vCenter to use as target folders for VMs from your on-premises environment.

 - Create subnets on your private cloud for your failover network and set up required firewall rules.

-Set up ZVM and VRA on your private cloud
+Set up workload automation on Zerto Virtual Manager of your private cloud